Giqles/recontweeter/README.md

 Among tweets matching the above criteria, the bot does a weighted random sample according to the number of favourites and retweets the tweets have already received.

+It also retweets the most popular tweet in the last 7 days on a Friday morning at 9:30 UTC time.
+Popularity is defined as likes + retweets.

 ## Background

 This set up isn't particularly original!
 You'll find lots of guides online on how